Welcome to The Dispatch

 We don’t apologize for our conservatism.
 Some of the best journalism is done when the author is honest with readers about where he or she is coming from, and some of the very worst journalism hides behind a pretense of objectivity and the stolen authority that pretense provides.
 When we provide analysis, we will endeavor to describe the opposing points of view with honesty and charity.
 When we report, we will do so without concern for whether the facts prove inconvenient to any party or politician.
 We’ll test our own assumptions and, we hope, challenge our readers to do the same.
 We expect people to disagree, but we hope they will see that we come to our positions honestly, without some unstated agenda.

-A small number of articles and newsletters – and all of our podcasts – are free to the general public.
-But the rest – most of the website and the vast majority of our regular newsletters – are available to paying members only.
+A small number of articles and newsletters are free to the general public.
+But the rest—most of the website and the vast majority of our regular newsletters—is available to paying members only.